-- 1. Speak with a confidential resource on- or off-campus for support, advocacy, and counseling services. - File a complaint with, or give verbal notice to, the Title IX Coordinator, Caroline Koziatek or deputies at the contact information above.
-Such a report may be made at any time (includingd during non-business
+Speak with a confidential resource on- or off-campus for support, advocacy, and counseling services.

-- Report online, using the reporting forms posted at newhaven.edu/reportit. - 4.
+- File a complaint with, or give verbal notice to, the Title IX Coordinator, Jennifer Cinque or deputies at the contact information above.
+Such a report may be made at any time (includingd during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for the Title IX Coordinator or any other official listed. - 3.
+Report online, using the reporting forms posted at newhaven.edu/reportit. - 4.
 Report via the LiveSafe application to the University Police Department.
 LiveSafe users can send in reports using the anonymous feature if they are not comfortable with disclosing their identity.
 University of New Haven Police will not be able to see who the report is coming from if this is activated.
 Complainants should be aware, however, that anonymous reporting may inhibit the University's ability to offer supportive measures.
 Information provided anonymously will be used in compliance with the Clery Act for data collection. - 5.
 Notify law enforcement, and receive assistance from campus authorities in making such notification, if desired.
 This may include obtaining a protective order, applying for a temporary restraining order, or seeking enforcement of an existing protective or restraining order.